This lemon meringue pie with lemon curd saves on time but delivers on flavour.

 Method

-- Roll out the pastry to generously fit the tin.
+- Roll out the pastry until it’s thin enough and wide enough to generously fit the tin.
+Depending on your tin size you may have more or less leftover pastry.
 Line the tin with the pastry.

-- Spoon the lemon curd into the pastry lined tin and spread evenly to the edges.
+- Spoon the lemon curd on top of the pastry and spread evenly to the edges.

 - For the meringue, whisk the egg whites in a large bowl until they form stiff peaks (this means you can hold the bowl upside down above your head and it will not fall out).
 Whisk in the caster sugar, a spoonful at a time.